Sex Worker Networks Consortium: strengthening rights-based responses to HIV

 RCNF was established to provide financial support to global and regional networks seeking to address the needs and rights of inadequately served populations (ISPs).
 They define ISPs as key and other populations that are disproportionately impacted by HIV, and face higher mortality and/or morbidity compared to the general population, and who have less access to information and services.

-- Enhance sex worker-led organisations’ and networks’ capacity, at regional and national level, to influence policy makers and HIV programme implementers, through advocating for and implementing community-led, rights-based comprehensive programmes; promoting human rights and access to justice; opposing criminalisation and other legal oppression of sex work; and an end to violence stigma and discrimination against sex workers of all genders, as part of the global roll-out of the Sex Worker Implementation Tool (SWIT) and scaling-up of services for sex workers.
+- Continue enhancing sex worker-led organisations’ and networks’ capacity, at regional and national level, to influence policy makers and HIV programme implementers, through advocating for and implementing community-led, rights-based comprehensive programmes; promoting human rights and access to justice; opposing criminalisation and other legal oppression of sex work; and an end to violence stigma and discrimination against sex workers of all genders, as part of the global roll-out of the Sex Worker Implementation Tool (SWIT) and scaling-up of services for sex workers.

 - Enhance sex workers’ inclusion in national and international policy and programme design and implementation, through developing advocacy tools and communication platforms to share information and best practices.

 - Strengthen organisational capacity at national, regional and global levels, through the provision of technical support and the facilitation of intra and inter regional exchanges and South-South learning.